-Sarah Espenshade, LCSW, CAADC, Chief Executive Officer
+Sarah Espenshade, LCSW, CAADC Chief Executive Officer

-Susan Strauss Kelly, MSS, LSW, Psychotherapist
+Susan Strauss Kelly, MSS, LSW Psychotherapist

 Susan Strauss Kelly is a licensed social work professional with experience and training in individual and group counseling, primarily with adults.
 She specializes in depression, anxiety, addictions and recovery.
 Using a combination of psychodynamic, cognitive behavioral and mindfulness approaches, her strengths-based, client-centered and trauma-informed perspective is grounded in cognitive behavioral theory, attachment theory, psychosocial and cognitive developmental theory, as well as 12-step, SMART Recovery and other recovery program processes.
-With over 32 years of extensive involvement with the recovery community in the Philadelphia area, she is currently pursuing an Advanced Certification in Drug and Alcohol Counseling.
-Susan received her Master's of Social Work from Bryn Mawr Graduate School of Social Work and Social Research where she was a Child and Family Well-being Junior Fellow.
+With over 32 years of extensive involvement within the recovery community in the Philadelphia area, she is currently pursuing an Advanced Certification in Drug and Alcohol Counseling.
+Susan received her Master's of Social Work from Bryn Mawr Graduate School of Social Work and Social Research, where she was a Child and Family Well-being Junior Fellow.

 Erin Eagles, MSS, LSW Addiction & Eating Disorder Specialist